What is Help Me Grow: Infant and Toddler Intervention

-Having a baby is one of the most exciting, joyous and intense experiences a family can have!
-Parents wait anxiously for the birth of their baby and hope to have a healthy child.
-They watch their baby’s development with awe and wonder.
-However, some babies experience delays in their development and this can be a very difficult time for parents.
+Having a young child is one of the most exciting, joyous and intense experiences a family can have!
+They watch their toddler’s development with awe and wonder.
+However, some toddlers experience delays in their development and this can be a very difficult time for parents.

-Minnesota’s Infant and Toddler Intervention services are designed for children birth to three years of age who may be experiencing delays in their development for a variety of reasons, including special health conditions.
-Services are designed to meet the unique needs of each child and their family.
+Minnesota’s Help Me Grow: Infant and Toddler Intervention services are provided for eligible children birth to three years of age who may be experiencing delays in their development for several reasons, including special health conditions.
+These services are designed to meet the unique developmental needs of each child and their family and are offered at no cost to families.
 Accessing these services as early as possible will ensure the best developmental outcomes for the child.
-These services are offered at no cost to the family.